kony/WidgetLevelAnimation/README.md

 This application will showcase the animation effects on the form at widget level.

 #Supported Channels
-Widget level animation is supported only in iOS (version 5.0 and above) and Android (version 3.0 and above) platforms only.
+Widget level animation is supported in iOS (version 5.0 and above) and Android (version 3.0 and above) platforms only.